Field ration: Contents

 Field rations may come in different varieties, or carry multiple meals, for breakfast, lunch, dinner, or supper.
-Vegetarian, vegan, and religious diet variants may be available if a military is diverse enough to necessitate them.
-Specialized variants of field rations may exist for different environments, situations, and roles, such as cold-weather warfare, mountain warfare, jungle warfare, long-range reconnaissance patrols, and vehicle crew variants.
+Vegetarian, vegan, and religious diet variants may be available if a military's demographics necessitate them.
+Specialized variants of field rations may exist for different environments, situations, and roles, such as cold-weather warfare, mountain warfare, jungle warfare, desert warfare, long-range reconnaissance patrols, and vehicle crew variants.

-The meals offered in a field ration often come in multiple different "menus" (varieties) predominantly featuring foods from a military's national or traditional cuisine, intended to evoke "the taste of home" while on deployment or away.
-Some rations include commercially-available items, such as Tootsie Rolls and Charms in American rations.
-However, basic or less-accommodating rations (usually emergency rations) may simply consist of meals intended to provide enough nutrients and energy to keep a soldier combat-ready or alive, like compressed food bars.
+The meals offered in a field ration often come in multiple different "menus" (varieties) predominantly featuring foods from a military's national or traditional cuisine—and, if diverse enough and possible under the constraints of a field ration, fusion cuisine such as soul food or Anglo-Indian cuisine—intended to evoke the "taste of home" while on deployment or away.
+Some rations include commercially available items, often snacks such as Tootsie Rolls, Charms, and Yorkie bars.
+However, basic or less-accommodating rations (usually emergency rations) may consist of very simple meals intended to provide enough nutrients and energy to keep a soldier combat-ready or alive, like compressed food bars.

-Field rations are commonly issued to land forces such as armies, who may spend lengthy periods of time away from fixed food sources.
-Navies and air forces are not commonly issued field rations as they are closely attached to the rear or steady supplies of food—prepared in galleys aboard naval vessels and flight kitchens at air bases—though they may still be issued to marines and air force ground forces; additionally, rations may still be issued to personnel in certain situations or roles, like long-range flight rations for bomber, transport, and reconnaissance aircraft crews who could otherwise spend hours in flight without food.
+Field rations are commonly issued to land forces such as armies, marines, and air force ground forces, who may spend lengthy periods of time away from fixed food sources.
+Navies and air forces are not commonly issued field rations as they are closely attached to the rear or steady supplies of food, prepared in galleys aboard naval vessels and flight kitchens at air bases.
+Rations may still be issued to personnel in certain situations or roles, like long-range flight rations for bomber, transport, and reconnaissance aircraft crews, who could otherwise spend hours in flight without food.

 Packaging

-As field rations are intended to last long, the packaging they are stored in is designed to ensure a long shelf life and prevent spoilage.
+As field rations are intended to last long, the packaging they are stored in is designed to ensure a long shelf life and prevent spoilage, while also being light and compact enough to be carried without issue.
 Rations are canned, vacuum-sealed, or freeze-dried foods stored in packages to prevent leakage or spoilage, commonly retort pouches, boxes, or cases.
-These containers are preferably easy to open, though some may require specific tools that are issued to soldiers or included in the ration package, such as the American P-38 can opener or Australian field ration eating device.
+These containers are preferably easy to open anywhere, though some may require specific tools that are issued to soldiers or included in the ration package, such as the American P-38 can opener or Australian field ration eating device.
 Some, but not all, ration packages may be biodegradable or compostable.

 NATO categorizes ration packaging under three types: